wesley-trust/wesleytrust-com/_posts/2021-03-26-tagging-object-properties.md

 As well as this being handy visual indicators, this reference number I need to use to match to the inclusion and exclusion groups that I'll be creating for each policy.
 As you can imagine, this is very important to get right.
 It also gives me the flexibility to have more use cases in the future.

 ## Obtaining a tagged object
-To get a tagged object, we use the [Invoke-WTPropertyTagging][function-link] function I wrote which is on my GitHub, examples below:
+To get a tagged object, we use the [Invoke-WTPropertyTagging][function-link] function I wrote which is on my GitHub.
+Examples below:

 ```
 # Clone repo that contains the ToolKit functions